daphne-studio/daphne-core/README.md

 ## Contributing

 Contributions are welcome!
-When adding support for new frameworks:
+When adding support for new frameworks or features:

 1. Follow the existing adapter pattern
 2. Maintain performance standards (0.00ms policy)